Posted on

 Choose an email blast service

-An email marketing service is vital to send your email blast.
-This email blast software will help you create segmented lists and send out bulk emails.
+An email marketing service is vital to send your email blast as it helps you create segmented lists and send out bulk emails.

-But if you want a pocket-friendly solution that is easy to use and works very well like the big guns, try Icegram Express for WordPress.
+But if you want a pocket-friendly solution that is easy to use and works just like an assistant, try Icegram Express for WordPress.

 Build your targeted list